 Save the configuration.

-After configuring the feed importer, you need to configure the From address and the bounce counter.
+After configuring the feed importer, configure the From address and the bounce counter.

 To configure the newsletter service:

 Configure the service and save the changes when finished.

 The following configurations can be set to adjust the behavior:

 |Bounce Counter Maximum (max.bounce.count)||Defines the number of bounces until a user is omitted when sending a newsletter.
 Setting this value to 0 disables the bounce check completely.|

 |Activity No Cache (sent.activity.nocache)||Defines the cache setting to use for the newsletter sent activity|